Save the date: Saturday June 17

 Dylan’s Nobel Prize Blues

-Dylan, Bob Dylan — they have given you a Nobel Prize for literature.
+Dylan, Bob Dylan — they gave you a Nobel Prize for literature.
 What’s up with that?

 Leonard Cohen nailed it when he said that giving Bob Dylan the Nobel was